mashkov-dev/DataService/README.md

 ---
 #### `DataService.DataLoaded: Signal<Player>`
 Returns signal which is fired AFTER `.onPlayerInit(player, data)` finished its execution but BEFORE data was sent to client.
 Use API methods such as `:Get(...)`, `:Set(...)`, `:Update(...)` etc. to read/write into the data before it will be sent to client.
 Only server-side data signals will react to this changes.
+> [!NOTE]
+> If connected callback yields, data changes related to it will arrive to client as "updates", not as a part of initial data.

 ```lua
 DataService.DataLoaded:Connect(function(player: Player)